 Bethlem Myopathy (Benign Congenital Myopathy with Contractures)

 The symptoms of Bethlem myopathy may be apparent before birth (prenatally), shortly after birth (neonatally), or during adolescence or adulthood.
-In addition to muscle weakness, newborns and infants with Bethlem myopathy may develop diminished muscle tone (hypotonia), repeated mild contractures of certain joints especially the fingers, elbows, ankles, and knees, muscles spasms of the neck (torticollis), and delays in achieving motor milestones.
+In addition to muscle weakness, newborns and infants with Bethlem myopathy may develop diminished muscle tone (hypotonia), repeated mild contractures of certain joints especially the fingers, elbows, ankles, and knees, a twisted or tilted neck (torticollis), and delays in achieving motor milestones.

 Bethlem myopathy is slowly progressive.
 In some adults, noticeable muscle weakness may not occur until after 40 years of age.
 Many individuals with Bethlem retain the ability to walk either independently or with assistance (e.g., cane or crutches) throughout life.
 Some individuals may eventually require a wheelchair.